nilason/grass-conda/README.md

                         This is a requirement for creating .dmg files.
   -c
   --conda-file  [path]  Conda package requirement file, optional.
+  --with-liblas         Include libLAS support, optional, default is no support.
   -u
   --update-conda-stable Update the stable explicit conda requirement file.
 This
                         is only allowed if conda-requirements-dev.txt is used